Ficool

 Lia stumbled forward, lost her balance, and hit the floor with a dull thud.

-She honestly began to doubt whether Grey was truly teaching her or just toying with her.
-Although she had undeniably gained a lot in the past two hours, in her heart she couldn't shake the feeling that this so-called instructor was deliberately bullying her!
+She honestly began to doubt whether Grey was truly teaching her or merely toying with her.
+Although she had undeniably gained a lot in the past two hours, she could not shake the feeling that this so called instructor was deliberately bullying her.

 Grey's calm voice rang out.
 "What are you doing on the ground?
 Resting?
 Get up and keep attacking."

-If this were a comic, a large red vein mark would've popped up on her forehead.
+If this were a comic, a large red vein mark would have popped up on her forehead.

 "Hmph!"
-Lia snorted through her nose, puffed up like an angry cat.
+Lia snorted, puffed up like an angry cat.
 She pushed herself off the floor, her eyes blazing with indignation.
 Without another word, she tightened her grip on the sword and rushed forward again.

-This time, she forced herself to focus even harder than before, pouring all of her strength and concentration into the strike as she closed the distance with Grey.
+This time, she forced herself to focus even harder, pouring all of her strength and concentration into the strike as she closed the distance with Grey.

-Grey's eyes narrowed ever so slightly.
-All this while, he hadn't been paying attention to her sword alone, but to the rhythm of her energy flow.
+Grey's eyes narrowed slightly.
+All this time, he had not been paying attention to her sword alone, but to the rhythm of her energy flow.
 By now, he had practically memorized every rise and fall of Lia's spiritual circulation and its pattern.

 A faint spark, barely the size of a firefly, flickered within her meridians.
-For an instant it disrupted the otherwise smooth pattern of her spiritual energy… and in that disruption, something far more lethal was born.
+For an instant, it disrupted the otherwise smooth flow of her spiritual energy, and within that disruption, something far more lethal was born.

 Sword Energy.

-But that spark of energy dimmed almost as quickly as it appeared, vanishing without a trace.
-Lia failed to land a hit yet again, her blade cutting through nothing but empty air.
+But the spark dimmed almost as quickly as it appeared, vanishing without a trace.
+Lia failed to land a hit once more, her blade cutting through nothing but empty air.

 She stumbled slightly, panting, her brows furrowed in frustration.
-Yet unlike Grey, she hadn't noticed the fleeting change within her spiritual energy.
-To her, it was just another failed attempt.
+Unlike Grey, she had not noticed the fleeting change within her spiritual energy.
+To her, it was simply another failure.

-Grey's calm voice rang out.
-"Why are you resting again?
+Grey's calm voice rang out again.
+"Why are you resting?
 Stand up.
 Attack with everything you have."

 Lia clenched her fists, irritation flashing in her eyes.
-But before she could retort, Grey's gaze sharpened, his tone turning serious.
+Before she could retort, Grey's gaze sharpened, his tone turning serious.

 "What is your sword to you?"
 He asked abruptly.

-"My sword…?
-Isn't it just a tool to fight with?" she asked, confused.
+"My sword?
+Isn't it just a tool to fight with?"
+She asked hesitantly.

 Lia lowered her gaze to the simple sword in her hand.
-For the first time, she adjusted her grip with intent—holding it not as cold steel, but as though it were her very flesh and blood.
+For the first time, she adjusted her grip with intent, holding it not as cold steel, but as if it were her own flesh and blood.
 Strangely, the hilt felt warmer, more natural in her palm.

 Her eyes sharpened.
 Then she charged.

-This time, she poured everything into her strike—focus, strength, even her very will.
+This time, she poured everything into her strike.
+Focus, strength, even her very will.
 The world around her blurred and faded away.
-In her sight, there was only one figure left—Grey.
+In her sight, only one figure remained.
+Grey.

 Grey's pupils contracted.
-Once again, he saw it—that subtle disruption in her spiritual energy.
-But unlike before, this time the spark didn't vanish.
+Once again, he saw it.
+That subtle disruption in her spiritual energy.
+But unlike before, this time the spark did not vanish.

 Buzz!